hackclub/hackclub/workshops/color_scheme_generator/README.md

   }
 ```

-Above code fetches the data from the URL.
+The above code fetches the data from the URL.
 The [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) method in JavaScript provides an easy, logical way to fetch resources asynchronously across the network.

 Then we will call this function inside our `useEffect()` hook.
 As described, we use `count` as a second parameter for recalling the hook.